stefango74/sampling2d/README.md

 sample2d input.svg outfile-basename epsilon [mindist] [maxdist] [maxedgelen] The optional arguments are in function of the bounding box diagonal of the control points

+There are some sample .SVG files in the subdirectory ./data I.e., you can try 'sample2d data/simple.svg test 0.33' to generate a 0.33-sampling of a simple curve